UBgood/Credit_Card_Fraud_Detection_Wizengamot/README.md

 Minor Bugs(1) - Email used instead of SMS due to unavailability of funds to buy SMS service.

-Bug Fixes - issue: Security message gets sent to SPAM folder in user's device.  status: fixed
+Bug Fixes(1) - issue: Security message gets sent to SPAM folder in user's device.  status: fixed

 Release 1.0